 Candidates will submit complete program code and evidence of testing.

-Candidates will be required to use either Java, VB.NET or Python programming languages.
+Candidates will be required to use either Java (console mode), Visual Basic (console mode) or Python (console mode) programming languages.

 Externally assessed.
 Candidates answer all questions on a computer without internet or email facility.

 25% of the A Level